+The following questions are frequently posted to the Fiscal Systems and Consulting Unit (FSCU), via its telephone hotline.
 If you have other questions or issues within the area of responsibility of the FSCU, Department of Finance, please call the FSCU Hotline at 324-0385 or e-mail FSCUHotline@dof.ca.gov.
-If your question(s) requires a detailed analysis, forward a letter to, FSCU, Department of Finance, 915 L Street, Sacramento, CA 95814, IMMS A-15.
+If your question(s) requires a detailed analysis, please forward a letter to, FSCU, Department of Finance, 915 L Street, Sacramento, CA 95814, IMMS A-15.

 Departments may pay claims against reverted appropriations from any current appropriation available for the same purpose, e.g., a claim against a reverted support appropriation may be paid from a current support appropriation (GC Section 16304.1; SAM Section 8422.7).